 Carbuncles leave embarrassing scars and overcoming them may seem like a daunting task.
 There are several treatments that can help in fading these scars effectively –

-- Chemical peel – Few sessions of chemical peel performed by a dermatologist will remove any scar left behind by a carbuncle.
+- Chemical Peel: Few sessions of chemical peel performed by a dermatologist will remove any scar left behind by a carbuncle.
 Chemical peels gently slough off the dead skin cells and hyperpigmentation caused by a carbuncle.
-A plant extract based concoction of carrying strength is applied over the skin and controlled exfoliation is administered clinically.
-This helps in removing the scars along with dead skin cells from upper layer
+A plant extract-based concoction of carrying strength is applied over the skin and controlled exfoliation is administered clinically.
+This helps in removing the scars along with dead skin cells from the upper layer.

 How Can You Prevent The Occurrence Of Carbuncles?